Google: European Union

 On June 27, 2017, the company received a record fine of from the European Union (EU) for "promoting its own shopping comparison service at the top of search results".
-On July 18, 2018, the European Commissioner for Competition fined Google €4.34 billion for breaching EU antitrust rules.
+On July 18, 2018, the European Commissioner for Competition fined Google €4.34 billion for breaching European Union competition law.
 The abuse of dominants position has been referred to as Google's constraint applied to Android device manufacturers and network operators to ensure that traffic on Android devices goes to the Google search engine.
 On October 9, 2018, Google confirmed that it had appealed the fine to the General Court of the EU.

 On March 20, 2019, the European Commission imposed a €1.49 billion ($1.69 billion) fine on Google for preventing rivals from being able to "compete and innovate fairly" in the online advertising market.
 EU competition commissioner Margrethe Vestager said Google had violated EU antitrust rules by "imposing anti-competitive contractual restrictions on third-party websites" that required them to exclude search results from Google's rivals.
 On September 14, 2022, Google lost the appeal of a €4.125 billion (£3.5 billion) fine, which was ruled to be paid after it was proved by the European Commission that Google forced Android phone-makers to carry Google's search and web browser apps.
 Since the initial accusations, Google has changed its policy.

+On July 2, 2026, the Court of Justice of the European Union dismissed Google's appeal, upholding the fine of around €4.1 billion for abusing its dominant position in relation to the Android operating system.